-- Targets for awards under the Bonus Plan have been established to measure year-to-year gains in net income before accounting changes.
+- recognizes that accounting changes often adversely affect the reporting of year-to-year changes in net income before accounting changes.
 The Committee recognizes that accounting changes often adversely affect the reporting of year-to-year changes in net income.
 The Committee therefore believes it is more fair and accurate to evaluate performance of the Company and its executives for bonus purposes prior to recognizing the impact of accounting changes.
-Targets have been set at the comparative performance levels of companies in the S&P 500, as previously discussed under "Compensation Philosophy" above. - -- Grants of stock options under the 1992 LTIP are to be set at the 75th percentile of stock option grants made to executive officers in similar positions in a group of comparative manufacturing and consumer products companies identified by the consultant with compensation data adjusted to reflect the Company's sales volume.
+Targets have been set at the comparative performance levels of companies in the S&P 500, as previously discussed under "Compensation Philosophy" above. - - Grants of stock options under the 1992 LTIP are to be set at the 75th percentile of stock option grants made to executive officers in similar positions in a group of comparative manufacturing and consumer products companies identified by the consultant with compensation data adjusted to reflect the Company's sales volume.
 The comparative companies are a part of the large proprietary data base which the consultant maintains.
 All such grants are to be in the form of non-qualified stock options with exercise prices equal to the closing "asked" price of the Company's Common Shares on the date of grant. - Beginning in fiscal 1995, discontinuation of the performance share component of the Company's 1992 LTIP to focus value creation on stock options and simplify long term incentives.